Research Projects

 Contact person: Prof. Dr. Lasch

-- Objective: Development of a model for maintenance planning for aircraft using the MFOP approach
+- Objective: Development of a model for aircraft maintenance planning using the MFOP approach

-- The MFOP approach is an alternative metric for assessing the reliability of the aircraft and its individual components.
-The result of the project was the detailing and adaptation of the model description to the specific application.
-The use case was formed by a maintenance planning component for scheduled maintenance scopes for military and civil aircraft within a fleet.
+- The MFOP approach provides an alternative metric for the reliability assessment of the aircraft and its individual components.
+The result of the project was the detailing and adaptation of the model description to the specific use case.
+The use case was formed by a maintenance planning component for plannable maintenance scopes for military and civilian aircraft within a fleet.

 Contact person: Prof. Dr. Lasch